neilus/dotfiles/README.md

 [ you @ your_machine ~ ]$  vim -c BundleInstall!
 ```
 when completed, exit vim and do the following to have semantic lexer for C-ish
 languages.
-Note that you also have to have clang, llvm, and cmake installed:
+Note that you also have to have *clang, llvm, python 2.7 libraries,
+mono-xbuild  and cmake* installed:

 ```
 [ you @ your_machine ~ ]$ cd ~/.vim/bundle/YouCompleteMe/
 [ you @ your_machine YouCompleteMe ]$ ./install.sh --clang-completer
+--omnisharp-completer
 ```

 If I'm missing something please send me a bug report at this github repository: